 The initiative

-This Initiative proposes solutions with innovative approaches that respond to the diversity of situations, among others: the availability and quality of water, soils, the level of development of infrastructure for agriculture, exposure to droughts and floods, the use sustainable groundwater resources and the institutional capacity of the actors involved.
+This Initiative proposes solutions with innovative approaches that respond to a variety of situations, including: the availability and quality of water and soil, the level of development of agricultural infrastructure, exposure to droughts and floods, the sustainable use of groundwater resources, and the institutional capacity of the stakeholders involved.

 Approximately 97.5% of Earth's water is salty and the remaining 2.5% is freshwater, but only 1% is available.
 Of that 1%, the agricultural sector is the major consumer of around 70%.
 It is estimated that in the countries of the American continent more than 390 million hectares are cultivated under rainfed agriculture with a lower productivity than that of irrigation agriculture[1] There are approximately 44 million hectares cultivated with irrigated agriculture, which represents 13% of the total hectares cultivated in the region so it is imperative to increase irrigated surfaces and water efficiency for agriculture to increase productivity.